aibartt/Noseee/README.md

           currPose.rightEye.x,
           currPose.rightEye.y
         );

+After receiving the nosePos I put an if statement to check if user pressed spacebar, if yes then I called function drawPos(nosePos) which draws the sketch based on nose movements for both users:

+        // drawing the sketch using nose position of the user and the color selected function drawPos(nosePos) {
+          image(canvas2, 0, 0);
+          canvas2.noStroke();
+          canvas2.fill(nosePos.color);
+          canvas2.ellipse(nosePos.x, nosePos.y, nosePos.dist * 0.2);
+          noStroke();
+        }

-In my initial version/draft of Finakl Project I started by first detecting the nose position and drawing litte red circle to observe the nose movements:
+In my initial version/draft of Final Project, I started by detecting the nose position and drawing litte red circle to observe the nose movements adding up additional functionalities one by one:

 <img src="https://github.com/aibartt/Noseee/blob/main/1.gif"  width="800"/>